semrush/intergalactic/website/docs/components/modal/modal-code.md

 @## Modal window inside a modal window

 We do not recommend this, but sometimes it is necessary to open a model window in another modal window.
-You should put modal windows in each other, so that the background and keyboard navigation would be correct.
+You should put modal windows in each other, so that the background and keyboard control would be correct.

 @example modal-inside-modal